Bin Roye: Critical reception

 Sameeksha Dandriyal of IBN Live praised Mahira Khan for her intense acting but termed Bin roye an average film and gave it 2.5 stars out of 5.
 Aayan Mirza of Galaxy Lollywood rated the film 3.5 out of 5 stars and wrote, "Bin Roye is a complete family film with its romance and emotion portions excellently stirred up.
 If you have been a HUM fan in past, this film is for you.
 Bin Roye may not be at its best at the start of it, but don't lose hope on it just yet.
 Stick to it, you will go home taking with you some mesmerising performances, some beautiful scenes and some amazingly done songs".
 He praised the performances of Humayun Saeed, Mahira Khan, Armeena Khan and Javed Sheikh.

 Sadiya Azhar of The Express Tribune rated the film 3 out of 5 stars and said, "The first half of the movie was a little slow.
 However, the second half of the movie managed to pull up the pace and while some scenes were shot brilliantly, some were hazy".
-Zahra Mirza of Reviewit praised the film due to its script, direction, locations and the performances of Humayun Saeed, Mahira Khan and Armeena Khan.